Vault Server Installation

 Ready to Install

-The Vault Pro installation program will now update your system.
-The Vault Pro Server Configuration Status dialog shows the status of the configuration, step by step.
+The Vault server installer will now update your system.
+The Vault Server Configuration Status dialog shows the status of the configuration, step by step.

 Updating System - Web Site

-The first step is installing the Vault Pro virtual directory.
-By default, Vault Pro is installed to the IIS default website.
-However, the Vault Pro installation program will detect whether you have more than one website configured, and if you want the virtual directory installed to a different site, make your selection from the entries in the combo box.
+The first step is installing the Vault virtual directory.
+By default, Vault is installed to the IIS Default Website.
+However, the Vault installation program will detect whether you have more than one website configured.
+If you do not want the virtual directory installed the Default Web Site, make a selection from the other web sites listed in the combo box.

 Vault Administration

-Vault can accept a blank password, but this is not recommended for security concerns.
+Vault can accept a blank password, but this is not recommended for security reasons.

 Click OK to continue.